Iain-Donald/Iain-Donald/README.md

 ### Hi,
 <br>
-I develop <b>full-stack web apps</b>, <b>phone apps</b>, and <b>servers</b>.
-I am always searching to keep fresh on the latest platforms and am interested in further exploring backend engineering, networking, database structure, and soon, machine learning algorithms.
-I have been studying computer science for over <b>ten years</b>, and am highly proficient Java, C#, ASP.NET, CSS, and MongoDB among the <i>others listed below</i>.
+I develop <b>full-stack web apps</b>, <b>phone apps</b>, <b>cross-platform software tools</b>, and utility tools.
+My primary drive is <b>efficient, open, and accessible software tools and utility apps</b>.
+I have been studying computer science for over <b>ten years</b>, and am highly proficient in C, Java, C#, ASP.NET, and CSS among the <i>others listed below</i>.
+<br><br>
+I aspire to be of the many that actively contribute to keeping digital ownership, reliability, and security in our hands or at least as a practical option.
+Information availability and optimal communication infrastructure is for everyone regardless of their computers performance or their finances.
+My software will always support our right to digital integrity.
+I develop to counter cloud dependency and SaaS provider monopolization.
+I develop against unethical AI use, stealth telemetry, over-reliance on opaque platform services with undocumented operation.
+We must seek solutions that use existing low level open libraries when practical.

+<h3>My digital concerns</h3>

+In recent times, Google, Microsoft, and many others accelerate development in libraries that violate our autonomy and privacy.
+This is done when doing so openly to apps and services will draw poor publicity, and when such software can evade open-source clarity (Google's increasing development of opaque sensor and usage analytics libraries in Android, or embedded after a series of linkers under Gemini and Play Services).
+We should be aware of the capabilities already around us and not let them slip away to mysterious layer-cakes, it's probably in the documentation!
 <br><br>

 <table>